 Haytor Audio Walk

 For something a little different, why not try the Haytor Audio Walk?
-While pooch sniffs and snuffles across the moors, you can lose yourself in a guided 6-mile tour, while accompanied by the folk music of local lad, Seth Lakeman.
+While pooch sniffs and snuffles across the moors, you can lose yourself in a guided 10km tour, while accompanied by the folk music of local lad, Seth Lakeman.
 The tour starts at Haytor Visitor Centre, and then takes you around Hound Tor, the Granite Tramway, the Medieval Settlement, and Haytor itself.
 Each area has its own track, so you can skip areas if you wish, but the walk is worth doing as a whole if you can.
+Download the map here.

 Bellever Forest has a delicious sparkling stream which bounces between granite boulders.
 There are lots of marked trails around Bellever and a good mix of easy and more challenging walks.
 There is much history here, with the historic bridleway, The Lich Way, and lots of ancient ruins and archaeological sites.
 This is also a good place to spot the iconic Dartmoor Ponies.